 The issue of safety in rental homes has been raised in Parliament twice in recent years.
 Surprise, surprise, it’s been blocked on both occasions by the Tories

 In 2015, Philip Davies MP (Conservative, Shipley) talked out a Labour tabled private members’ bill — Homes Fit for Human Habitation — which suggested putting more responsibility on landlords for the safety of their tenants.
 Mr Davies argued it was too onerous on landlords.

 In 2016, the Tories again blocked Labour attempts at tightening regulation on landlords, the housing minister Brandon Lewis saying that Labour amendments to their Housing Bill would impose “unnecessary regulation” on landlords.

 The government and Parliament do have a responsibility here for what happened at Grenfell.
 But it doesn’t stop with Westminster.

 As a country, we are too fond of low council taxes, chronic under-funding of local authorities and public services, of flogging off public housing without topping up the affordable property stock.

 Residents of Wandsworth shouldn’t have to pay for something so closely associated with their right to safety.
-But it is time to recognise that there are deep and unavoidable challenges around the means needed to achieve it.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+But it is time to recognise that there are deep and unavoidable challenges around the means needed to achieve it.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.